 Public liability for a crafts business will protect you against claims of accidental injury or property damage from members of the public.
 If you invite clients or customers to your business to pick up their purchases, have suppliers delivering materials or have a physical store that sells your creations, the risk of an accident involving a member of the public is greater.
 If something did happen, public liability insurance would cover the legal and compensation costs associated with the claim.

 Product liability insurance

 Product liability for a crafts business will protect you against claims of accidental injury or damage due to your product.
 With Superscript, it comes included with your public liability insurance (at no extra cost to you).

 If you sell things like candles, which are more likely to injure someone than say, a small painting, product liability is particularly useful.

 Business contents insurance is to cover all the physical equipment you use to run your business, from phones, cameras, laptops or special equipment and tools you use.
 Our policy will cover the costs for repair or replacement of your essential equipment so that you’re up and running again in no time.
 Our mobile protection will also cover your insured contents and equipment anywhere in the world for up to 90 days.

-If you have an online shop or hold any personal data (for example, contact and payment information) you should think about cyber insurance.
-It protects sellers from claims arising from cyber and data liability as well as provides a vital support system if you experience a security breach.
+If you have an online shop or hold any personal data (for example, contact and payment information via a card payment system) then flexible cyber insurance could be a real benefit to your business.
+It protects sellers from claims arising from cyber and data liability as well as provides a vital expert support system if you experience a security breach.